nixworks/public/news/2007/07/30/index.md

 Thousands of Egyptian riot police have clashed with Bedouin protesting against the Government near the border with the Gaza Strip, and witnesses say several civilians were shot and wounded.

 ### [ The Palestinian President Mahmoud Abbas travels to Moscow seeking Russian support. ](/news/2007/07/30/the-palestinian-president-mahmoud-abbas-travels-to-moscow-seeking-russian-support.md)
-_Context: Mahmoud Abbas, Moscow, Palestinian Authority President, Russia_
+_Context: Mahmoud Abbas, Moscow, Palestinian Authority President, the Russian Federation_

 ### [ International Atomic Energy Agency inspectors visit the Arak heavy-water reactor site in Iran. ](/news/2007/07/30/international-atomic-energy-agency-inspectors-visit-the-arak-heavy-water-reactor-site-in-iran.md)
 _Context: Arak, IAEA, Iran_